-Bidoon, a stateless minority in the Gulf states, are individuals born in the country but whose families were not included as citizens at the time of the country's independence or shortly thereafter.
-The Bidoon, who numbered approximately 2,500 in the country, were able to register for public services such as education and health care.
-They are unable to own property, however, and cannot travel without a visa to other Gulf Cooperation Council countries.
-Official documents do not recognize the term Bidoon but rather "individuals with temporary Qatari identification documents."
+There were approximately 2,500 Bidoon in Qatar - persons with Arab heritage who were born in the country but whose families were not included as citizens at the time of the country's independence or shortly thereafter.
+The Bidoon were able to register for public services such as education and health care.
+They were unable to own property, however, and could not travel without a visa to other Gulf Cooperation Council countries.
+Official documents do not recognize the term Bidoon but rather refer to these persons as "individuals with temporary Qatari identification documents."

-The law allows long-term residents to apply for citizenship after living in the country for 25 consecutive years, but the government rarely approved citizenship applications, which were by law capped at 50 per year.
-Restrictions and inconsistent application of the law prevented stateless persons from acquiring citizenship.
-Permanent residents have the right to own property, open businesses without local partners, and receive free education and health services.
+The law allows long-term residents to apply for citizenship after living in the country for 25 consecutive years, but the citizenship applications were by law capped at 50 per year and were rarely approved by the government.
+Restrictions and inconsistent application of the law prevented stateless persons from acquiring citizenship, which confers the right to own property, open businesses without local partners, and receive free education and health services.
 Generally, the government did not approve marriage requests between Qatari women and stateless men.